RiadhAdrani/ruvy/docs/md/docs/api/useState.md

 function useState<T>(initialState: T): StateArray<T>;
 ```

-The only parameter is the `initialState`, which as its name suggests, initialize the state value.
+The only parameter is the `initialState`, which as its name suggests, initialize the state value, it can be a intializer callback like `React`.

 <br/>